 How to make it ahead of time

-I drained any liquid off of the pico de gallo and refried beans before spreading them into the serving bowl, so that everything would be as dry as possible for clean, orderly layers.
+Before compiling, drain any liquid off of the pico de gallo and refried beans before spreading them into the serving bowl, so that everything will be as dry as possible for clean, orderly layers.

 📖 Recipe